masaccio/numbers-parser/README.md

 Table styles that allow new tables to adopt a style across the whole table are not planned.

 Numbers conflates style attributes that can be stored in paragraph styles (the style menu in the text panel) with the settings that are available on the Style tab of the Text panel.
 Some attributes in Numbers are not applied to new cells when a style is applied.
 To keep the API simple, `numbers-parser` packs all styling into a single `Style` object.
 When a document is saved, the attributes not stored in a paragraph style are applied to each cell that includes it.
 Attributes behaving in this way are currently `Cell.alignment.vertical` and `Cell.style.text_inset`.
-The cell background colour `Cell.style.bg_color` also behaves this way, though this is in line with the separation in Numbers.
+The cell background color `Cell.style.bg_color` also behaves this way, though this is in line with the separation in Numbers.

 #### Reading styles